mosaic-design-system/docs/src/components/button.md

       ### Button Colours

       The colour of your **Button** will be dictated by the **Button Type**.
-For example, a **Primary Button** is green, whereas a **Danger Button** is red.
+For example, a **Success Button** is green, whereas a **Danger Button** is red.
 The rationale is simple: green is associated with positive actions (green for go), while red is associated with negative actions (red for stop).
 However, it should be noted that colour only gives a visual clue if that visual cue is perceptible to the user – screen readers and colour-blind users will get no benefit from **Button Colours**.
 This is why it is important to use a combination of **Button Labels** and **Icons** to properly delineate the usage of a **Button**.

       Refer to the **\[Button Types section]**(https://mosaic-design-system.herokuapp.com/components/button/#types-of-buttons) to read about the different colours for **Button Types**.